-According to the most recent U.S. Trust Study of High Net Worth Philanthropy conducted in partnership with the Indiana University Lilly Family School Philanthropy, 98% of high-net worth clients are giving to favorite charities each year.
+According to a recent U.S. Trust Study of High Net Worth Philanthropy conducted in partnership with the Indiana University Lilly Family School Philanthropy, 98% of high-net worth clients are giving to favorite charities each year.
 And they want help from their attorneys, accountants, and financial advisors!

 Unfortunately, only 14% of advisors actually offer to help their clients with charitable planning, and only 20% of advisors target younger family members.
 This is part of the reason next-generation loyalty to advisors is so low.